sachingsachin/storm-examples/README.md

 But storm does complain about "multiple defaults.yaml resources" when it sees the Storm jars bundled in the topology jar file.
 Hence we remove it by using scope "provided" for storm-core libraries.

-maven-assembly-plugin might be useful too.
+maven-assembly-plugin might be usable too.